Blueprint-Boulder/f21s22-foster-source/README.md

   - [x] Work out bugs in login and sessions (ex.
 If you are insufficient privilege to go to a page it takes you back to the login page sometimes, whereas it should show you a 404)
   - [x] Logout
   - [ ] Forgot your password?
+  - [ ] Does unchecking the remember me tab do anything?
 - [x] Announcements
   - [x] Make recent announcements not return anything after maybe a week?
 - [x] Mod/Admin